-With so many options, it’s hard to narrow done the best choices, which is why we’ve done all the work (er labor) for you.
+With so many options, it’s hard to narrow down the best choices, which is why we’ve done all the work (er, labor) for you.
 So, start your labor-free day right and check out our list of fun activities with a farmhouse style twist!

 Have a Movie Night

 Many cities are hosting drive-in or outdoor movies this summer, so take advantage, especially if they’ve got a classic western showing.
 Enjoy some Clint Eastwood or John Wayne flicks from the comfort of your car, and you’ll forget all about your Netflix account.

 If you’re the stay-at-home type, create your own Labor Day movie night with your family.
 Build a fort with the kids and watch a movie from inside it, or even put up your camping tent in the backyard and bring the popcorn outside to watch a movie on your laptop!

 Enjoy the Water